dominickpastore/pymd4c/README.md

 `enter_block_callback`, `leave_block_callback`, `enter_span_callback`, and
 `leave_span_callback` all must accept two parameters:

-* `type` - A `md4c.BlockType` or `md4c.SpanType` representing the type of block
+* `type` - An `md4c.BlockType` or `md4c.SpanType` representing the type of
-  or span.
+  block or span.
 See the "Enums" section for more info.
 * `details` - A `dict` that contains extra information for certain types of blocks and spans, for example, the level of a heading.
 Keys are `str`s.
   Values are `int`s, single-character `str`s, or (for `MD_ATTRIBUTE`) lists of